Game Boy Advance

-The (GBA) is a 32-bit handheld game console, manufactured by Nintendo, which was released in Japan on March 21, 2001, and to international markets that June.
+The (GBA) is a handheld game console developed and marketed by Nintendo, which was released in Japan on March 21, 2001, and in other regions in June.
 It was later released in mainland China in 2004, under the name iQue Game Boy Advance.
 Compared to the Game Boy Color it succeeded, the console offered a significantly more powerful ARM7 processor and improved graphics, while retaining backward compatibility with games initially developed for its predecessor.

-The GBA is part of the sixth generation of video game consoles, competing against Nokia's N-Gage and Bandai's WonderSwan.
+The 32-bit GBA is part of the sixth generation of video game consoles, competing against Nokia's N-Gage and Bandai's Japan-only WonderSwan.
 The original model was followed in 2003 by the Game Boy Advance SP, a redesigned model with a frontlit screen and clamshell form factor.
 A newer revision of the SP with a backlit screen was released in 2005.
 A miniaturized redesign, the Game Boy Micro, was released in September 2005.

 By June 2010, the Game Boy Advance series including revisions, had sold 81.51 million units worldwide, massively outselling its competitors.
-Its successor, the Nintendo DS, launched in November 2004, was backward compatible with GBA games.
-GBA sales ended by 2010.
+Its successor, the Nintendo DS, launched on November 21, 2004, was backward compatible with GBA games.
+GBA sales ended by 2010 after over nine years.

+In 2008, the GBA was still Nintendo's predominant handheld console in terms of market presence and global installed base.
+It was only in late October 2008 that Nintendo announced that the Nintendo DS had officially surpassed the GBA worldwide in sales.
+This milestone consolidated the definitive global leadership transition between generations, although in specific markets, such as the United States, the GBA was only surpassed by the Nintendo DS in sales in late 2009.

 History

 Project Atlantis

-When the original Game Boy launched in 1989, many questioned Nintendo’s decision to release a monochrome handheld console, when competitors like the Lynx and Game Gear had color screens.
-However, the rivals' color displays were criticized for their poor battery life and bulky size, while the Game Boy’s better portability and battery longevity increased its popularity.
+When the original Game Boy launched in 1989, many questioned Nintendo's decision to release a monochrome handheld console, when competitors like the Lynx and Game Gear had color screens.
+However, the rivals' color displays were criticized for their poor battery life and bulky size, while the Game Boy's better portability and battery longevity increased its popularity.

 Nintendo publicly pledged to develop a color version of the Game Boy only when the technology overcame the limitations of existing color handhelds.
 Internally, however, a team led by Satoru Okada—who had worked on the original Game Boy—was already experimenting with color screens.
 Their early 1990s prototype, codenamed "Project Atlantis," featured a color display and a 32-bit processor designed by ARM.
 Despite the promising technology, the team was not satisfied with the outcome and the project was shelved by 1997.

 However, as competitors such as the Neo Geo Pocket and WonderSwan entered the market, Nintendo decided to create a color version of the Game Boy by combining the color screen they had been testing for Project Atlantis with a faster version of the existing Game Boy's 8-bit processor.
 The Game Boy Color launched in 1998.